GuoQLabPKU/polysomeTracking/README.md

 ## Platform
 Any platform (linux/windows/macos) was tested
 ## Usage
-1. generate configure file.
+1. generate a configure file.
 Run the command below will generate a configure file conf.py
     ```
     nemotocGen --getConf 1
     ```